-His deep knowledge about eco-tourism and Costa Rica’s nature has given him the opportunity to give talks in different parts of the world.
-This includes places such as: Boulder, Colorado; Fort Worth, Texas; the bird festival at Viña del Mar, Chile; and in the Philippines at the International School of Sustainable Tourism.
-When not traveling Gustavo lives with his wife Jenny in La Ribera, Belén.
+In the last decade, Gustavo has coordinated environmental study programs for a Texas-based university.
+His deep knowledge about Eco-Tourism and Costa Rica's nature has given him the opportunity to give talks in different parts of the continent.
+Specially as a guest speaker in Boulder, Colorado; Fort Worth, Texas and the bird festival at Vina del Mar, Chile in 2010.

 Join us for updates, insider reports & special offers.